 If you are working from your dining room, as mentioned before, you should have a table and chair to sit at.
 Hopefully you have nice comfortable dining chairs to sit in that won’t cause you to hurt your back.
 It may even be worth it to order a desk chair from Amazon.
 Having a desk chair will make it feel more like you are at an office and will also be better for your posture and body.
 Office supply stores may be closed right now and it is recommended that you don’t currently leave your home.
 Lucky for us, we still have Amazon.
 I have compiled a list of office chairs and desks on Amazon that are currently being offered for less than $160.
 You can check out that list here.

 Another great thing to have for your at home office is of course, a desk.
-If you already have a desk and an office chair and can set up your space appropriately, that is great!
+Already have a desk and an office chair?
+That is great!
 If you have a dining room table or spare table in your basement, you can put it to great use as a makeshift desk.
-If you want something a little more fancy and don’t want to take up the space on your current dining table, you may want to think about purchasing a desk.
+You may want something a little more fancy and don’t want to take up the space on your current dining table.
+In this case, you may want to think about purchasing a desk.
 Check out the compiled list for some great desks for under $160 that can be delivered right to your door!

 Another aspect to a great working from home space is having a bright window.
 If the room you are working in currently has the blinds or curtains drawn, try opening them up to let the light in.
 Though windows can cause distractions, it is also nice to be close to the outdoors in a time like this, especially when the sun is shining.
 The small distractions you will find from the outdoors might be an easy way to take a moment for yourself.
 The natural light will boost your vitamin D and make your at home office a cheerier place to be in turn helping you to stay motivated and more productive!

 If possible, grab some things from your working office that will make your home office feel like work.
 This could be as simple as your coffee cup, computer mouse, hand cream, headphones, notebook, water bottle, whatever you use on a daily basis in your workplace.
 Having these items around while being at home will definitely get you into the working mood.
-If you are unable to go into your office, grab some things around the house that will remind you of those items.
+Grab some things around the house that will remind you of those items.
 It is amazing how these small things can kick your brain into work mode.

 Once you have your working space all set up, it is very important to keep in contact with your boss, co-workers and team.
 One of the top reasons people don’t like to work from home is because they loose out on the social aspect.
 One of the top reasons why people are unproductive in their home office is also due to a lack of coworkers.
 Without having someone in the same room as you, it can be harder to keep yourself accountable.
 This is why it is so important to stay in close contact with the people you work with.
 They will help you to stay motivated and ready to work.